JoseExposito/touchegg/README.md

 ## Red Hat, Fedora and derivatives

-On Fedora, it is recommended to use the
-[official COPR](https://copr.fedorainfracloud.org/coprs/jose_exposito/touchegg/) to install Touchégg and receive updates.
+On Fedora, openSUSE and CentOS (EPEL) it is recommended to use the [official COPR](https://copr.fedorainfracloud.org/coprs/jose_exposito/touchegg/) to install Touchégg and receive updates.